 DISCUSSION:

 We introduce an automated cell culture system with integrated imaging capabilities for the standardization of hiPSC culture and neuronal differentiation.
 Due to minimal user intervention, experimental variation is low ensuring reproducibility of cellular phenotypes during differentiation.
 The calendar-based scheduler supports the organization and parallelization of experiments and allows a high degree of flexibility at which time the experiments are carried out.
 Existing methods can be easily adapted and the spectrum of available methods can be increased.
 Additionally, a large number of assay plate formats can be used adding to the flexibility of this system.
 The minimal system consisting of a CO2 incubator, a robotic arm, a brightfield cell cytometer, and a liquid handling station forms the basic unit needed for hiPSC culture and differentiation, with affordable costs to academic research laboratories.
-The combination of the automated cell culture system with an automated -20 °C storage system for storage of compounds, RNAi libraries or CRISPR/Cas9 libraries, and the integration of a high-content/high-throughput microscope enables the execution of phenotypic screenings.
+The combination of the automated cell culture system with an automated -20 °C storage system for storage of compounds, RNAi libraries or CRISPR/Cas9 libraries, and the integration of a high-content/high-throughput microscope enable the execution of phenotypic screenings.

 In the current study, the automated cell culture system used disposable tips and the culture media was refilled manually into the reservoir, thus limiting the use of the liquid handling station for media changes and other culture processes especially overnight.
 To circumvent this limitation, the methods can be adjusted to needle usage instead of disposable tips and, after installing tube connections between media lines and media bags stored in a fridge, media reservoirs can be automatically refilled with fresh media pre-warmed by heater elements.
 This would reduce user interferences caused by manual refilling of tips, culture media and reservoir exchanges.